jacobhepkema/scover/README.md

 In general, it is hard to pinpoint exactly which transcription factors are the importance since many will bind to the same motif family.
 However, __scover__ will help you by providing a list of transcription factors that it deems to be the most interesting to follow up on.
 Furthermore, __scover__ gives information about the relative impact of motifs in the different cell types in your dataset.
+For scRNA-seq, __scover__ will find motifs using the proximal promoter sequences, and for scATAC-seq, __scover__ will find motifs using the peak regions.
+In both cases, __scover__ will also find motif influence scores across the cell types in your dataset.

 __Q__: How to install/run __scover__?